Hill: Beinn Tharsuinn

 Sunrise:

-On reaching the top of Torr Leathann, I was grinning like a Cheshire Cat – days like this are what hillwalking is all about.
+On reaching the top of Torr Leathann, I was grinning like a Cheshire Cat.
+Days like this are what hillwalking is all about.

-Summit of Torr Leathann (Graham Top):
+Summit of Torr Leathann (Fiona Top):

 The air clarity today was superb.